-A conflict of interest is when employment outside of SCAN (or other activities or relationships) creates any actual, potential, or apparent conflict in your ability to do your job, and in particular your ability to make an objective decision that is in SCAN's best interest.
+A conflict of interest is when employment or a relationship outside of SCAN (or other activities) create any actual, potential, or apparent conflict in your ability to do your job, and in particular your ability to make an objective decision that is in SCAN's best interest.
 Simply put, any such activities and relationships are not allowed without disclosing the potential conflict and obtaining consent beforehand from SCAN.